 Funds are awarded on a first-come, first-served basis.

-Sales tax does not apply in California to open access publication charges since it is non-tangible property (see under Paying Sales or Use Tax).
+Sales tax does not apply in California to open access publication charges since it is non-tangible property (see Sales and Use Tax).
 This fund will not cover sales or VAT taxes if the publisher mistakenly charges them.
 Authors should ask publishers to remove any such taxes.

 Journal Article Criteria